 Spiritwood Energy Park is a premier destination for energy and agricultural-related companies that wish to take advantage of a location with strong energy and transportation infrastructure.
-Located near Jamestown, North Dakota on 551 acres, Spiritwood Energy Park will be managed by the Spiritwood Energy Park Association which will initially consist of two member owners: Jamestown Stutsman Development Corporation (JSDC) and Great River Energy.
-SEPA will benefit economic development in the region by investing in common-use infrastructure, creating development lots, and providing property management and other value-added services on a fee-for-service basis to its tenants.
+Located near Jamestown, North Dakota on 851 acres, Spiritwood Energy Park is managed by the Spiritwood Energy Park Association which consists of two-member owners: Jamestown/Stutsman Development Corporation (JSDC) and Great River Energy (GRE).
+SEPA benefits economic development in the region by investing in common-use infrastructure, creating development lots, and providing property management and other value-added services on a fee-for-service basis to its tenants.